 If you like to download free books from the Internet, keep in mind that our eyes perceive printed information from a computer screen 25% slower than from a paper sheet.

-If people grew up all their lives, then their average height would be 6 m, and their weight would be 255 kg.
+If people grew throughout their lives, their average height would be 6 m and their weight would be 255 kg.

-About the length, you can also say that the length of the foot is equal to the distance between the wrist and the elbow (this is for men).
+About the length, we can also say that the length of the foot is equal to the distance between the wrist and elbow (this is for men).
 Legs are needed not only so that there is no truth in them.
-If you use them for their intended purpose, then by the age of 60 you will have passed about five earthly equators, and leg length is associated with the risk of heart disease: if your legs are 1.5 cm shorter than your neighbor, then your risk of cardiovascular disease is 10% higher.
+If you use them for their intended purpose, then by the age of 60 you will have walked about five Earth equators, and the length of your legs is associated with the risk of heart disease: If your legs are 1.5 cm shorter than your neighbor's, your risk of cardiovascular disease is 10% higher.

-Cough speed - 900 kilometers per hour.
-This refers to a stream of air with various drops that escapes from the lungs.
-This is higher than the speed of a modern airliner, so do not cough against the course (flight) of the plane - it can lose traction and fall.
+The cough speed is 900 kilometers per hour.
+This refers to a stream of air with different droplets that escapes from the lungs.
+This is higher than the speed of a modern airliner, so do not cough against the direction (flight) of the plane - it may lose thrust and fall.

-Our saliva develops a slightly lower speed when sneezing - 177 kilometers per hour.
+Our saliva develops at a slightly lower speed when sneezing - 177 kilometers per hour.

-By the way, about saliva.
-Did you know that in a lifetime a person produces 23,600 liters of saliva, and he sweats 18,000 liters of sweat.
+By the way, about drool.
+Did you know that during a lifetime a person produces 23,600 liters of saliva, and he sweats 18,000 liters of sweat.

-Plug your nose: for the whole life a man passes gas 209,000 times and a woman 232,000 times, but do not judge beautiful ladies strictly, they just live longer than men (you have to pay for everything!).
+Plug your nose: for the whole life a man passes gas 209,000 times, and a woman 232,000 times, but don’t judge beautiful ladies harshly, they just live longer than men (you have to pay for everything!).

 Nails grow at a rate of 0.123 mm per day.
-The growth rate of the nail does not depend on the season, location and nutrition of a person.
+The rate of nail growth does not depend on the time of year, location and nutrition of a person.
 But with age, growth slows down and at 61 years old it is only 0.1 millimeters per day, and after another six years - 0.095 millimeters per day.

 In an adult, the heart pumps about 10,000 liters of blood per day.
-For one blow, approximately 130 milliliters are ejected into the aorta.
-The normal pulse at rest is 60-80 beats per minute, and in women the heart beats 6-8 beats per minute more often than in men.
-With heavy physical exertion, the pulse can accelerate to 200 or more beats per minute.
-For comparison: the pulse rate of an elephant is 20 beats per minute, that of a bull is 25, that of a frog (cold-blooded animal) is 30, that of a rabbit is 200, and that of a mouse is 500 beats per minute.
+During one blow, approximately 130 milliliters are thrown into the aorta.
+The normal heart rate at rest is 60-80 beats per minute, and in women the heart beats 6-8 beats per minute more often than in men.
+During heavy physical activity, the heart rate can accelerate to 200 or more beats per minute.
+For comparison: the pulse rate of an elephant is 20 beats per minute, that of a bull is 25, that of a frog (a cold-blooded animal) is 30, that of a rabbit is 200, and that of a mouse is 500 beats per minute.

-The total length of blood vessels in the human body is about one hundred thousand kilometers.
+The total length of blood vessels in the human body is approximately one hundred thousand kilometers.

-Here is how the blood is distributed in the body at rest: a quarter of the total volume is in the muscles, the other quarter is in the kidneys, 15% in the vessels of the intestinal walls, 10% in the liver, 8% in the brain, 4% in the coronary vessels. heart, 13% - in the vessels of the lungs and other organs.
+This is how blood is distributed in the body at rest: a quarter of the total volume is in the muscles, another quarter in the kidneys, 15% in the vessels of the intestinal walls, 10% in the liver, 8% in the brain, 4% in the coronary vessels. heart, 13% - in the vessels of the lungs and other organs.

-During an average life, the heart makes 3300000000 beats (just think about this colossal figure!).
+During an average life, the heart beats 330,000,000 times (just think about this colossal figure!).
 Take care of yourself!

-A human hair is about 5000 times thicker than a soap film.
+Human hair is approximately 5,000 times thicker than soap film.

-The length of hair on the head, grown on average by a person during his life, is 725 kilometers.
+The length of hair on the head grown by the average person over the course of a lifetime is 725 kilometers.

-The hair growth rate is approximately 0.3-0.35 mm per day, that is, 12 cm per year, the life expectancy of the hair is 2-4 years; considering that the total number of hairs on the head of redheads is about 80,000, for brunettes - 100,000, for blondes - 140,000, then in a lifetime the average person grows hair to a total length of up to 1,008,000 kilometers (you can wrap the earth around the equator 22 times).
+The hair growth rate is approximately 0.3-0.35 mm per day, that is, 12 cm per year, the lifespan of hair is 2-4 years; Considering that the total number of hairs on the head of redheads is about 80,000, brunettes - 100,000, and blondes - 140,000, then over the course of a lifetime, the average person grows hair to a total length of up to 1,008,000 kilometers (you can wrap the earth around the equator 22 times).

 Every day a person loses from 30 to 120 hairs.

-Hair grows fastest between the ages of 15-30.
+Hair grows fastest between the ages of 15 and 30.
 Hair growth slows down after 50.
 In summer, by the way, hair grows faster than in winter.

-In terms of strength, hair is comparable to aluminum and is able to withstand a load of 100 to 200 g.
+The strength of the hair is comparable to aluminum and can withstand a load of 100 to 200 g.

 Hair is hygroscopic, that is, it is able to absorb moisture - this is due to the structure of the hair.

-Hair is resistant to weak acids, but does not tolerate alkaline compounds.
+Hair is resistant to weak acids, but does not tolerate alkaline compounds well.

-Hair can accumulate some substances, which allows them to be used as an identifier.
+Hair can accumulate certain substances, which allows it to be used as an identifier.

-The lifespan of hair is different: on the head in men on average 2 years, in women 4-5 years.
+The lifespan of hair is different: on average, men have 2 years on their heads, and women have 4-5 years.

-Redheads have the thickest hair, but there is less of it than others.
+Redheads have the thickest hair, but less hair than others.

-Black hair is the largest of all, can be 3 times thicker than light hair.
+Black hair is the largest of all, and can be 3 times thicker than blonde hair.

-The first hairs appear in a child in the womb, at about 4-5 months of pregnancy.
+The baby's first hairs appear in the womb, at about 4-5 months of pregnancy.

 Hair grows at an average rate of 0.4 mm per day.

-As we age, hair becomes shorter and thinner.
+As you age, your hair becomes shorter and thinner.

-The hair bulb has three phases of life: anagen (hair growth phase), catagen (transitional phase), telogen (resting phase).
+The hair follicle has three phases of life: anagen (hair growth phase), catagen (transition phase), telogen (resting phase).

-Women are less likely to go bald than men because the roots of women's hair sit 2 millimeters deeper in the skin than men's.
+Women are less likely to go bald than men because women's hair roots sit 2 millimeters deeper in the skin than men's.

 Human skin is 95% covered with hair.